About

 Danai Bélanger

-Danai Bélanger is a trilingual (Shona, English, and French) international student advisor at Memorial University of Newfoundland and Labrador.
+Danai Bélanger is a trilingual (Shona, English, and French) Vice-Principal Student Affairs and Equity, Diversity and Inclusion at Bishop’s University.
 She has a master’s degree from The University of British Columbia-Okanagan in Diversity Education and obtained her RCIC designation in 2015.
-She has spent the last 14 years navigating Canada’s many immigration systems for various institutions that span four of Canada’s provinces.
+She has spent the last 17 years navigating Canada’s many immigration systems for various institutions that span four of Canada’s provinces.

 She has educated Royal Newfoundland Constabulary police recruits about racial bias amongst Black people and has worked with local government in New Brunswick to create an employment preparation program for international students.
 She has also worked with Focus for Ethnic Women (FEW) in Ontario to develop employment programming and sourcing federal and provincial funding for initiatives for racialized women.